dymmond/edgy/docs/reflection/reflection.md

 {!> ../docs_src/reflection/reflect.py !}
 ```

-## Fields

-The fields should be declared as per normal [fields](../fields/index.md) that represents the columns from
+## Fields: Mapping Database Columns

-the reflected database table or view.
+Fields in `ReflectModel` are declared like regular [fields](../fields/index.md), representing the columns of the reflected table or view.

 Example: